 After 24 hours to several days, baby’s first bath will be a lot more fun for both of you if you keep her wrapped up and warm while washing her face and hair.
 Once her head is clean and dry, you can then gently sponge the rest of her body with warm water and a soft cloth.
 Soap isn’t generally necessary for the first few baths since babies really don’t get that dirty.

 When you’re ready to start using a gentle baby cleanser, avoid anything antimicrobial—since this could upset the balance of friendly flora in her skin microbiome.
-You may also want to supplement with a high quality, time-released probiotic like PRO-Moms during this time to optimize your own microbial health while introducing your baby to lots of wonderful probiotic strains during breastfeeding and loving skin-to-skin contact.
+You may also want to supplement with a high quality, time-released probiotic like PRO-Moms during this time to support your own microbial health while introducing your baby to lots of wonderful probiotic strains during breastfeeding and loving skin-to-skin contact.